Eating healthy can be easy, affordable and delicious. It’s all about making smart choices to build an overall healthy dietary pattern.

-Here are some simple ways you and your family can eat healthier:
+Here are some tips to help you and your family adopt a healthier eating style:

 - Fruits and vegetables